Yassir-Zbida/Whop-WooCommerce-Integration/README.md

 To contribute, create feature branches from `main`, run WordPress Coding Standards checks, and submit pull requests with clear descriptions and testing notes.

-### Support
-For support or integration questions, reach out to the Whop team via the merchant portal or email `support@whop.com`.

 ### License
 This plugin is distributed under the MIT License.
 See `LICENSE` (if provided) for details.